Background image

 Campbell, who came out as gay in 2021, hopes to be an example to other LGBTQI athletes.

-“Competing as a queer athlete, I always hope that I can show other young queer climbers that being gay doesn’t have to be a barrier to participation in sport, but we can also be the best if we set our mind to it,” he says.
+“Competing as a queer athlete, I always hope that I can show other young queer climbers that being gay doesn’t have to be a barrier to participation in sport, but we can also be the best if we set our mind to it,” he said.

 “The kinds of goals that I was able to accomplish when I put everything into my training inspired me, not only in a sporting context, but in other aspects of my life too.”